sketch-hq/SketchAPI/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the Sketch API.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-Note that the Sketch API is currently a beta, so everything is likely to change over time as we learn and refine how we work with the community.
+Note that the Sketch API is a work in progress, so everything is likely to change over time as we learn and refine how we work with the community.

 #### Table Of Contents